Robright20/usher/README.md

 - author file
 - check the feedbacks comments(length, too short, generic or automatic. bad words)

-For more details about what is a bad evaluation [here](consepts.md)
+For more details about what is a bad evaluation, look [here](concepts.md)

 ## Latest Features